 THE OPPORTUNITY A solid stock of affordable housing with access to good schools, jobs and community is fundamental to establishing viable new neigborhoods in the Negev and Galilee.
-But because cashstrapped towns are ultimately the ones responsible for laying down new roads, sewers, water and electricity on their own, new home construction typically doesn't begin until all the lots in a tract are sold.
-As a result, families making an initial down payment on their building lots may be subjected to a five-year odyssey before living in their new homes.
-The HousingDevelopment Fund aims to change that.
-THE STRATEGY JNF's Housing Development Fund Provides direct loans to build physical infrastructure for specific housing projects.
-As each lot is sold and built, the initial capital outlay returns to the Housing Development Fund.
-An executive board of Housing Development Fund stakeholders vet all funding initiatives.
-Housing Development Fund donors make a minimum \$100,000 contribution with a multi-year payout allowance.
+But because cashstrapped towns are ultimately the ones responsible for laying down new roads, sewers, water and electricity on their own. new home construction typically doesn't begin until all the lots in a tract are sold. down payment on their building lots may be subjected to a five-year odyssey before living in their new homes.
+The Housing Development Fund aims to change that.
 THE INVESTMENT \$50 million